artsandideas/local-creativity/README.md

 ===========

-In addition to modifying the design and adding to the functionality, Arts &amp; Ideas is integrating:
+In addition to modifying the design and adding to the functionality, Arts &amp; Ideas is integrating.

-  – Google Spreadsheets -> MongoDB through Zapier
+  - Google Spreadsheets -> MongoDB through Zapier
-  – Stripe Checkout
+  - Stripe Checkout for micro-funding
-  – Democracy OS Voting
-  – Famono for (some) Famous 3D physics UI additions
+  - Famono for (some) Famous 3D physics UI additions
-  – Location/maps
+  - Location/maps

 ===========